 The text should always be integrated with the general design because it will interact with it whether you like it or not, so make those interactions intentional!

-Academic papers, books, movie posters, and album covers all have a title, advertisements have the name of the brand and the product… There’s almost always one line of text that has a more relevant meaning than the others, and your job as a designer is to make that clear for the reader.
+Academic papers, books, movie posters, and album covers all have a title; advertisements have the brand’s name and the product… There’s almost always one line of text that has a more relevant meaning than the others, and your job as a designer is to make that clear for the reader.